jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/timers.md

 Built-in sentences for timers only work on ESPHome and Wyoming voice satellites, and even then the timer runs locally on the device - they are not exposed as entites in Home Assistant itself - which means you can't show progress on a dashboard, for example.

-You can control timers previously created in HA with the [timer helper](https://www.home-assistant.io/integrations/timer/), however.
+You can control [timer helpers](https://www.home-assistant.io/integrations/timer/) previously created in HA, however.

 # Start timer